ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/02-practical-examples.md

 #### Example: Simulating particles

 Simulating various physical systems is a common software application.
-Suppose we are modelling particles that can collide with other particle or with a physical boundary, causing a change of direction and speed, or perhaps randomly splitting the particle in two.
+Suppose we are modelling particles that can collide with other particles or with a physical boundary, causing a change of direction and speed, or perhaps randomly splitting the particle in two.
 For each particle we can calculate when its next collision will occur.